This version of the SonarQube documentation is no longer maintained. It relates to a version of SonarQube that is not active.

-Adding the SonarQube analysis to a Jenkins job
+Adding analysis to a Jenkins job

 This section explains how to add the SonarQube analysis to your Jenkins Freestyle or Pipeline jobs.
 Note that you can also easily configure and analyze your projects with Jenkins in SonarQube through the tutorial in the application.